 What are the benefits of a low-code development platform?

 To understand why adoption of low-code development platforms is surging, we must step back and look at the big picture.
 There is no shortage of competition today.
-The barriers to entry are so low that new players are coming out of nowhere and disrupting industries in the blink of an eye.
-To survive and thrive, businesses must constantly find ways to innovate and differentiate themselves; to do things better, faster and cheaper; and to engage customers in new ways.
-This all comes down to using apps to stay one step ahead.
+The barriers to entry are so low that new players are coming out of nowhere and disrupting industries through technology-led products, services, and business models.
+To compete, established enterprises must constantly find ways to innovate and differentiate themselves; to do things better, faster and cheaper; and to engage customers in new ways.

-It’s clear that businesses need a faster way to deliver applications—and low-code development platforms offer some much-needed light at the end of the tunnel.
-For IT and business leaders, it’s important to evaluate platforms carefully and choose the approach that will deliver the most business value to your organization, now and in future.
+It’s clear that businesses need a faster way to deliver applications—and low-code development platforms provide a proven way to shorten time to value for new applications.
+For IT and business leaders, it’s important to evaluate platforms carefully and choose the approach that meets your organization’s needs, now and in future.